 Where accessible glazed areas are not of laminated glass, the existing glass can be reinforced by the application of transparent security film available from glaziers.

 The structure of all doors and windows (including frames) should be maintained to an acceptable standard.
+Residential or commercial door maintenance must be done regularly to ensure the durability and security of your doors.
 Repair where necessary.

 Most insurance companies require the fitting of deadlocks complying with BS362111980, or equivalent.

 Final exit doors (i.e. the door usually locked from the outside) should have the following security features:

 a) Three substantial hinges